vuil/tanzu-cli/docs/design/context-aware-plugin-discovery-design.md

 ## Requirements

-- Generic interface in tanzu-framework to discover and download plugins either standalone or for the current context
+- Provide an interface to discover and download plugins either standalone or for the current context
 - Sophisticated version constraints that can be enforced from the server side
 - Unified plugin object schema for discovery and distribution that can be easily adopted by different services
 - Local index of all installed plugins with the ability to differentiate between different versions and sources for similar plugins